Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 GetMap

-GetMap parses key=value pairs separated by commas into a map.
+GetMap parses trimmed key=value pairs separated by commas into a map.

 Example: parse throttling config